Identify and Engage Possible Partners

-- Share responsibility for planning, implementation, and evaluation of programs
+- Share responsibility for designing, implementing, and evaluating programs

 - Attend community meetings, forums, receptions, events, or conferences to share program information with the general public

-In many cases, rural communities already have networks in place.
-Due to limited resources in rural public health departments and other rural entities, health needs of these communities are often met by networks of community, hospital, and non-governmental organizations.
+In many cases, rural communities already have partnership networks in place.
+Due to limited resources in rural public health departments and other rural entities, these communities' health needs are often met by networks of community, hospital, and non-governmental organizations.
 Such networks can help plan comprehensive, local solutions to address identified health priorities.

 Resources to Learn More